Rangers F.C. supporters: Anthems

-Rangers fans song of choice and most commonly sung is a rendition of Follow Follow, this is also the club's official anthem and is played before every home match at Ibrox Stadium.
-Other anthems played at home matches include Penny Arcade by Roy Orbison and Simply the Best by Tina Turner which is played as the teams come onto the pitch.
-Rangers adopted this anthem after the club won 9 titles in a row in the 1990s and Rangers supporters started a campaign that got the song into the top 10 of the UK singles chart in 2010 to commemorate the club's 53rd title win.
+Rangers fans' song of choice and most commonly sung is a rendition of "Follow Follow".
+This is also the club's official anthem and is played before every home match at Ibrox.
+Other anthems played at home matches include "Penny Arcade" by Roy Orbison and "Simply the Best" by Tina Turner, which is played as the teams enter the stadium.
+Rangers adopted this anthem after the club won nine titles in a row in the 1990s and Rangers supporters started a campaign that got the song into the top 10 of the UK singles chart in 2010 to commemorate the club's 53rd title win.